MicrosoftDocs/architecture-center/docs/best-practices/api-design.md

 You may want to adopt OpenAPI for your web APIs.
 Some points to consider:

 - The OpenAPI Specification comes with with a set of opinionated guidelines on how a REST API should be designed.
 That has advantages for interoperability, but requires more care when designing your API to conform to the specification.
-- OpenAPI promotes a contract-first approach, rather than an implementation-first.
-Contract-first means that you design the API contract first (the interface) and then write code that implements the contract.
+- OpenAPI promotes a contract-first approach, rather than an implementation-first approach.
+Contract-first means you design the API contract (the interface) first and then write code that implements the contract.
 - Tools like Swagger can generate client libraries or documentation from API contracts.
 For example, see [ASP.NET Web API Help Pages using Swagger](/aspnet/core/tutorials/web-api-help-pages-using-swagger).

 ## More information